j178/leetgo/README.md

 Leetgo uses two levels of configuration files, the global configuration file located at `~/.config/leetgo/config.yaml` and the local configuration file located at `leetgo.yaml` in the project root.

-These configuration files are generated during the `leetgo init` process.
+These configuration files are created during the `leetgo init` process.
-The local configuration file in the project will override the global configuration.
+The local configuration file in the project overrides the global configuration.

 It is generally recommended to use the global configuration as the default configuration and customize it in the project by modifying the `leetgo.yaml` file.

-Here is the demonstration of full configurations:
+Here is the demonstration of complete configurations:

 <!-- BEGIN CONFIG -->
 ```yaml